EJP-ORION/OH-Surveillance-Codex/docs/2-the-collaboration-principle.rst

 Examples & Lessons learned
 --------------------------

-Several One Health EJP H2020 ORION project partners carry out national pilot studies to test the Collaboration principles within a cross sectional approach.
+Several One Health EJP H2020 ORION project partners carry out national pilot studies to test the Collaboration principle within a cross sectional approach.
 Findings and lessons learned on collaboration will be reported here.

 Positive lessons and tools that facilitated collaboration and characterised positive outcomes were: frequent meetings/workshop between partners, mutual and clear definitions and goals from the beginning of the project agreed between all partners, templates/check lists/schematic drawings, data-sharing agreements in place and that the project addressed a mutual need/interest.
 Other things that motivated good collaborations were piggy-backing on existing partnerships and previously established trust, when political interest or pressure existed, and if equal priority/interest/buy-in/enthusiasm from the participating organisations was present.
 Clear areas of responsibilities and a continuous focus on the outcomes and goals rather than on detailed process and resources, were also experienced as positive in building collaborations.